glutanimate/image-occlusion-enhanced/README.md

 - changed sort field of I/O notes to the header.
 This makes it easier to identify specific notes in the card browser.
 - changed default shape colour from white to dark-turquoise to make recognition of occlusions on white backgrounds easier
 - remember size and position of Editor window
-- fix a bug that would cause modified colour settings not to be saved
+- fixed a bug that would cause modified colour settings not to be saved
+- fixed handling of special characters in file names on Windows

 ## Installation